AntonioCiolino/AutoGPT-Zapier/README.md

 # AutoGPT_Zapier
-A webhook connector for If-This-Then-That (Zapier) using the Auto-GPT framework.
+A webhook connector for the Zapier using the Auto-GPT framework.
 This plugin allows you to easily integrate Zapier with the powerful language model GPT-4 to create various automations and applications.

 ## Table of Contents